Chaoses-Ib/IbDOpusScripts/README.md

   To associate file types with this script, change their `open` action to `wscript "...\OpenFileInWorkspace.vbs" "%1"`, where `...\OpenFileInWorkspace.vbs` should be the absolute path to `OpenFileInWorkspace.vbs`.

+  Can also be combined with [ObsidianShell](https://github.com/Chaoses-Ib/ObsidianShell) to try to open notes in Obsidian first and then fallback to VS Code workspace.

 ## Rename Scripts
 - [PercentDecode](Rename%20Scripts/PercentDecode.js)